Do you have a flowered dental implant?

 How do we treat a flowered dental implant?

 There is no treatment.
-The implant is useless at this point and we should remove it.
+The implant is useless at this point and we need to remove it.
 The tricky part is that since the head is broken nothing will attach to it so you can not reverse torque it out, well not easily.
 There is a special tool that will allow you to sometimes do this still.
 It basically taps into the implant and locks in.

 Another option for removal of a dental implant is with a trephine drill.
 This can be pretty invasive depending on how big the implant is.